Let's clear a few things Up

 + Why do some chocolate shops state they make their own chocolate if they are not a chocolate maker?

-As a chocolatier, it's a new idea to have to differentiate yourself from a small scale bean to bar chocolate maker (someone who produces chocolate bars from the cocoa bean itself).
-Often you had to differentiate yourself from chocolate shops who get their chocolate made in factories, instead of on premise.
-You often have to specify your question as to what you mean when you ask "do you make your own chocolate?"
+It's a relatively new idea for chocolatiers to have to differentiate themselves from a small scale bean to bar chocolate makers (someone who produces chocolate bars from the cocoa bean itself).
+In the past, they had to differentiate themselves from chocolate shops who get their chocolate made in factories.
+Therefore, you often have to specify your question as to what you mean when you ask "do you make your own chocolate?"

 Some chocolatiers out there may try to mislead you to think they also make the chocolate bean to bar, but most do not.
 Most of this confusion stems from ignorance or miscommunication.
 Most consumers don't even know the difference, and so don't even know what question to ask in order to get a clear answer.

 Ask: Do you make your own chocolate on premise, from the cocoa bean itself?
 If they don't, it doesn't necessarily mean they are not high quality.
 It just means they are not bean to bar chocolate makers.

 + How many kinds of chocolate are there?

 As far as eating chocolate, there are three kinds, and it is not dark, milk, and white chocolate.

 Historically there was one kind of chocolate, drinking chocolate, with a multitude of variations.
 This was made by grinding fermented, dried, roasted cocoa seeds, and mixing it with water and a variety of spices.